-In the case of the entire $K_r$ dataset and four available data points, the method was implemented for different number of segments, m ( $2 \le m \le 30$ ) and for each one the GCV was minimized, by altering $\tau{\lambda}$ and $\tau{\mu}$ values.
-In this way, the global minimum of GCV was reached.
-In order to obtain the optimum fit for the case of two available data points, we varied the m, $\tau{\lambda}$ and $\tau{\mu}$ parameters and graphically assessed the results, until the outcome was acceptable.
+In the case of the entire K_r dataset and four available data points, the method was implemented for different numbers of segments, m ($2 \le m \le 30$) for each of which the GCV was minimized by altering τ{λ} and τ{μ} values.
+In this way, the global minimum GCV was reached.
+To obtain the optimum fit for the case of two available data points, we varied the m, τ{λ} and τ{μ} parameters and graphically assessed the results until the outcome was acceptable.
 The results of this procedure are presented in Fig. 7 where the 70 point estimates of $K_r(h)$ are presented as lines and in Table 1 together with the corresponding performance indices.
 Figure 7 demonstrates overall concurrence when using the entire dataset, but also an almost perfect fit is acquired in the case of four available data points.